Options for cashing in your pensions

 Buying an annuity

 Which? explains some of the main issues you should consider when arranging an annuity.
 Our step-by-step guide will help you to get the best deal on your pension fund.

 Buying an annuity is a way of turning all your pension savings that you've built up over the years into an income to last you the rest of your life.
 Fewer people have arranged annuities since the pension changes came into force.

 Since April 2015, you've been able to withdraw as much of the money as you want when you reach 55, although it will be taxed as income.

 Arranging an annuity is a complicated process, so it's important to know what you need to do at each stage.
 And it's vital that you shop around to get the best annuity rate, as you could miss out on a boost to your income if you fail to do so.

-This guide provides explains the importance of shopping around, a step-by-step guide to buying an annuity.
+This guide explains the importance of shopping around and provides a step-by-step guide to buying an annuity.

 Shopping around for an annuity

 After deciding what level of income you need, you should shop around and compare rates.
 This is called using the 'open market option' (Omo).